City Baking Guide

 Winter

-Indoor heating can drop humidity further, so hydration support and covered rests matter more.
+Indoor heating can drop humidity even further, so hydration support and covered rests matter more than they do in lower high-altitude cities.

 Spring

-Weather and humidity swings can shift flour absorption.
-Adjust liquid incrementally by batter feel.
+Weather and humidity swings can shift flour absorption quickly.
+Adjust liquid incrementally by batter feel instead of habit.

 Summer

-Warm kitchens accelerate fermentation; monitor dough volume and temperature, not just the clock.
+Warm kitchens accelerate fermentation sharply at this altitude.
+Monitor dough volume and temperature, not just the clock.

 Fall

-Dense seasonal loaves and quick breads need earlier center checks to avoid underbaked cores.
+Dense seasonal loaves and quick breads need earlier center checks so the crust does not outrun the core.

 Baking Classes in Santa Fe, New Mexico